Idearia/WordPress-AI-Commander/README.md

    - `password`: Your WordPress application password
 3. You can now use the collection to test the REST API endpoints

+## Frequently Asked Questions

+### Does this plugin require an OpenAI API key?

+Yes, you need an OpenAI API key to use this plugin.
+You can get one from the [OpenAI website](https://platform.openai.com/).

+### Which OpenAI models are supported?

+The plugin works with GPT-4o by default, but you can configure it to use other models that support function calling.

+### Is my data secure?

+The plugin is entirely hosted on your own WordPress site.
+Your commands are sent to OpenAI's API for processing.
+Please review [OpenAI's privacy policy](https://openai.com/policies/privacy-policy) to understand how they handle your data.

+## Changelog

+### 1.0.0
+* Initial release

+## Upgrade Notice

+### 1.0.0
+Initial release of the WPNL plugin.

 ## License

 This plugin is licensed under the GNU General Public License version 2 (GPLv2) or, at your option, any later version.
 You should have received a copy of the GNU General Public License along with this plugin.
 If not, see <https://www.gnu.org/licenses/>.

 ## To do